Clinton Anderson (Wisconsin politician): Political career

 Anderson made his first run for elected office in 2016, when he ran for Wisconsin State Assembly in the 31st Assembly district, challenging incumbent Republican Amy Loudenbeck.
 He won the Democratic primary with 62% of the vote, but was defeated by Loudenbeck in the general election.

 The following Spring, Anderson was elected to the Beloit city council and was subsequently re-elected in 2019 and 2021.
 He served a one-year term as president of the city council from April 2021 through April 2022.

 In 2022, incumbent Wisconsin state representative Mark Spreitzer announced he would run for Wisconsin State Senate and would therefore not run for re-election in his Assembly seat.
 Within days, Anderson announced his candidacy for the 45th Assembly district seat being vacated by Spreitzer.
 He prevailed in the Democratic primary, defeating public school teacher Ben Dorscheid.
 He went on to defeat Republican Jeff Klett in the general election, receiving 55% of the vote.

+Anderson was sworn in on January 3, 2023.
+In August, he drafted legislation which would mandate campaigns disclose whether artificial intelligence was used in political advertising.
+In November, Anderson co-authored a bill alongside fellow freshman representative Nate Gustafson to launch a pilot program for medicinal use of psilocybin for veterans.

+In 2024, Anderson was re-elected to a second term unopposed.

+In December 2025, Anderson, alongside representative Jenna Jacobson and senators Mark Spreitzer and André Jacque introduced legislation to roll back regulations on wedding barnes and other rural celebration venues.